Kitchen remodeling · Pasadena, CA

 Pasadena Kitchen Remodel — FAQ

-Is my home inside Bungalow Heaven or another Pasadena HPOZ, and what does that mean for a kitchen remodel?
+My house is in Bungalow Heaven — what does that mean for a kitchen remodel?

-Bungalow Heaven is Pasadena's flagship Historic Preservation Overlay Zone — roughly 800 designated craftsman bungalows built 1900–1930 across the blocks around East Washington, Mar Vista, and Michigan Avenue.
-Pasadena has several other HPOZs (Garfield Heights, Prospect Park, Madison Heights landmark district, Normandie Heights, Orange Heights, Poppyfields, Pinkerton, Hillcrest) plus individual landmark designations.
-If your home sits inside an HPOZ or carries an individual landmark designation, any remodel affecting character-defining features — original wood windows, period millwork, porch and siding detail, character-defining interior woodwork — requires Historic Preservation Commission review alongside the standard Building & Safety permit.
-A kitchen remodel that updates cabinetry, counters, appliances, and fixtures within the existing spatial geometry and preserves period character typically passes HPOZ review cleanly.
-We confirm HPOZ boundary status at the first visit and map the review pathway before committing to scope.
+Bungalow Heaven is Pasadena's flagship Historic Preservation Overlay Zone: roughly 800 designated craftsman bungalows, built 1900–1930, on the blocks around East Washington, Mar Vista, and Michigan Avenue.
+The city has several other HPOZs — Garfield Heights, Prospect Park, the Madison Heights landmark district, Normandie Heights, Orange Heights, Poppyfields, Pinkerton, Hillcrest — plus individual landmark designations.
+Inside any of them, a remodel that affects character-defining features (original wood windows, period millwork, porch and siding detail, character-defining interior woodwork) needs Historic Preservation Commission review on top of the standard permit.
+A kitchen that updates cabinetry, counters, appliances, and fixtures within the existing spatial geometry, while preserving period character, typically clears that review cleanly.
+We verify HPOZ boundary status at the first visit and map the pathway before scope is committed.

-What is a realistic budget range for a Pasadena kitchen remodel?
+What drives the cost of a Pasadena kitchen remodel?

 Get My Free Estimate — or call us directly — (310) 975-7590